 Whereas former opponents as Ajax, Antwerp, Sparta and Vitesse Arnhem still participate in national or even international competitions, GVC nowadays performs in regional competitions.
 Nevertheless, it is an achievement in and of itself that today the club still exists at all.
 GVC is one of the oldest Dutch soccer clubs still active.
 Its earliest predecessor, Go Ahead, was founded no later than 1886 – just seven years after the famous sport pioneer Pim Mulier grounded the first Dutch football club.

 In 1932, GVC officially became a student club.
-As such, up till today GVC has harboured players from all over the world, which nonetheless all speak the same language: the language of football.
+As such, up till today GVC has harboured players from all over the world, who nonetheless all speak the same language: the language of football.
 Read more about GVC anno today.

 For those readers who would like to know more about our history, a detailed description of our history can be found here (in Dutch).